gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 do with the pure `release` semantics.

-Transformation 1, break thread 1 into pieces (the load and store is for demonstration, they actually may be a single instruction on some hardware)
+Transformation 1, break thread 1 into pieces (the load and store is for demonstration, they actually may be a single instruction on some hardwares)

 ```
 // Thread 1, 2->1